Admin-7/Mr-Robot-techniques/CTF-team.md

 # Volunteer CTF mentoring

 We have partnered with [Tech Learning Collective](https://techlearningcollective.com/), one of the best and most politically-engaged cybersecurity educational groups that exist today, to offer unofficial cybersecurity training (on a volunteer/ad-hoc basis) during some CTFs that our members compete in.
 There is no fee to join.
-Simply enter [our general chat Lobby](https://gitter.im/AnarchoTechNYC/Lobby) during a CTF and say hello.
+Simply enter [our general chat Lobby](https://gitter.im/AnarchoTechNYC/Lobby) and/or [Tech Learning Collective's community chat channel](https://gitter.im/tech-learning-collective/community) during a CTF and say hello.

 # Anarcho-Tech NYC CTF Team